Introducing the next generation of online communities. Read the announcement

 With this information, you can generate insights that will help you better understand your audience and the state of the market as a whole.

-2. To read conversations and content
+2. To identify gaps and opportunities

 If the feedback is positive, look at how you might be able to replicate what’s helping it do well in other areas of your business.
 In the case of negative feedback, acknowledge the issue and apologize for the inconvenience.
 Take note that this issue is important to your audience, and think about what your company could do to improve.
 Negative feedback is challenging, but it’s also an opportunity to help someone in need and create loyalty.
-To learn more, check out our guide, 5 Ways Brands Should Handle Negative Feedback on Social Media.

-3. Find superfans and influencers
+4. To find superfans and influencers

 Listening offers the opportunity to better identify your brand superfans and influencers, which are extremely valuable and can help drive your brand message.